cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/why-build-a-cloud-foundation.md

 Most organizations today manage IT as a portfolio of "IT Services".
 An IT Service provides a distinctive functionality to its customers.
 For example, an "IAM Group" service may allow a customer to create a group in the organization's central directory and manage its members through the service.
 The owner of the "IAM Group" IT service gets to define its own processes for how customers can procure, manage and get charged for the service.

 With IT services as the established management paradigm in mind, most organizations trying to move to the cloud instinctively reach towards IT services for providing the required organizational capabilities to procure, manage and charge back cloud services (cloud governance).
 As the following section will demonstrate, this corrupts the advantages that cloud computing has to offer.
-Whereas cloud computing emphasises customer self-service, consistent API-driven automation and pay-per use, most IT services build on semi-manual processes, with inconsistent  provisioning workflow and charge back back to a shared cost pool.
+Whereas cloud computing emphasizes customer self-service, consistent API-driven automation and pay-per use, most IT services build on semi-manual processes, with inconsistent  provisioning workflow and charge back back to a shared cost pool.

-> **💡** To take full advantage of cloud computing, organisations need to adopt a cloud-native organizational approach for providing capabilities to provision, manage and charge back cloud services.
+> **💡** To take full advantage of cloud computing, organizations need to adopt a cloud-native organizational approach for providing capabilities to provision, manage and charge back cloud services.

 ## Functional Pillars of Cloud Governance